jayson-vanmarter/Coherent-Multi-Channel-WiFi-Ranging/README.md

 # Coherent-Multi-Channel-WiFi-Ranging

-This repository contains the data and code related to our paper "Coherent Multi-Channel WiFi Ranging for Next Generation Positioning."
+This repository contains the data and code related to our paper "Coherent Multi-Channel WiFi Ranging for Next Generation Positioning" (under review).
 This work proposes methods for coherent multi-channel WiFi ranging using timestamp and CFR measurements supporting Next Generation Positioning.
 Utilizing our proposed methods and collected data in real-world indoor evironments, we demonstrate a 90th percentile ranging error of 9 cm in line-of-sight (LOS) conditions for stitched bandwidths of at least 320 MHz.

 Data set:
 https://utdallas.box.com/v/WiFi-Ranging-Testbed-Data